msghaleb/AzureMonitorHackathon/README.md

 ![enter image description here](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/bad_deployment.jpg)
 -	Make sure the 5-character name does not contain any uppercase letters
 -	Make sure the password used adheres to the Azure password policy
--	Make sure you are logged into the correct subscription and you have the at least contributors role access.
+-	Make sure you are logged in to the correct subscription and you have at least *Contributor* access.
--	Make sure you have the compute capacity in the region you are deploying to and request an increase to the limit if needed.
+-	Make sure the needed compute capacity is available in the region you are deploying to or request a quota increase if needed.
--	Can't get Azure CLI working? use the Azure Cloud Shell.
-Remember to copy up the bicep template and parameters JSON files before kicking off the deployment.
+-	Can't get Azure CLI working?
+You can also use the [Azure Cloud Shell] (https://shell.azure.com).
+Remember to copy the bicep template and parameters JSON files before kicking off the deployment.
 -	If you get a deployment error `Enabling solution of type #### is not allowed` you can ignore it, we are moving away from Solutions towards Workbooks and thus some are retired.
 -	If you notice the deployment taking a long time (over 60 mins).
 Note: this issue has been fixed but I’m leaving it in hear in case it ever surfaces again.
 	1. Look at the deployment details to figure out where it’s stuck